the1812/BingWallpapers/README.md

 # BingWallpapers
-A tool for downloading wallpapers from Bing.
+A tool for downloading wallpapers from Bing homepage.
+Resolution: `1920x1080`

 ## Download folder
 This app will ask you to select download folder at first run.
 It will be saved in `settings.json` at working folder.